Blair Cottrell: Political activities

 In October 2015, Blair Cottrell replaced Shermon Burgess as chairman of the United Patriots Front, and is a founding member of the Lads Society.

 In September 2016, Cottrell was a guest on the ABC Hack Live show.

 In September 2017, Cottrell, Neil Erikson, and Chris Shortis were found guilty by a magistrate of inciting contempt against Muslims after they had enacted and made a video of a fake beheading, to protest against the building of a mosque in Bendigo.
 Each was fined $2,000.
 Cottrell lodged an appeal, applying for his case to be heard in the High Court of Australia and arguing that he had been charged under an "invalid law".
 This was thrown out in February 2019, and he tried to have the matter heard in the Supreme Court of Victoria.
 The district court judge ruled that there were matters to be decided in her court, such as his intentions in making the video, before the case could proceed to a higher court, and set a date for the appeal to be heard in the county court.
 The county court dismissed Cottrell's appeal in December 2019.
 The judge also said: "even if the ends were political, the means remain vilifying.
 Having a political end is not a defence to the charge."

-Im January 2018, Channel 7 broadcast a report detailing the United Patriots Front's meeting with far-right vigilante group True Blue Crew where they discussed how to deal with the supposed "African gang problem" in Melbourne.
+In January 2018, Channel 7 broadcast a report detailing the United Patriots Front's meeting with far-right vigilante group True Blue Crew where they discussed how to deal with the supposed "African gang problem" in Melbourne.
 The broadcaster then showed a one-on-one interview with Cottrell.